Can You File Taxes for Free With TurboTax? It's Especially Complicated This Year

 Even though TurboTax has left the IRS Free File project, it does still have no-cost options.
 It is possible to file for free through TurboTax — but there are a slew of requirements you must meet.

-For example, TurboTax Free Edition, TurboTax Live Basic, and TurboTax Live Full Service Basic are all free right now — if your return is simple.
-(TurboTax defines "simple" is defined as "Form 1040 only.")
+For example, TurboTax Free Edition, TurboTax Live Basic, and TurboTax Live Full Service Basic are all free right now — but only if your return is simple.
+(Note that TurboTax defines "simple" as "Form 1040 only" and that not all taxpayers qualify.)
 These cover W-2 income, limited interest and dividend income, the standard deduction, the earned income and child tax credits, and student loan deduction.

 If your taxes are more complex, including items like unemployment income, stock sales or rental properties, you'll likely have to upgrade.